Keith Albarn: Career

-Throughout the 1960s, Albarn worked freelance to finance environmental art projects including "Interplay" at the ICA.
+Throughout the 1960s, Albarn worked freelance to finance environmental art projects, including "Interplay" at the ICA.
 Also at this time, a gallery was set up at 26 Kingly Street, which was run by a group of artists including Albarn and his wife, Hazel, who also exhibited her work there.
 In 1967 Malcolm McLaren presented his first public showing of work, which was based around an environmental installation.
 In the same year, Jeffrey Shaw and Tjebbe van Tijen presented Breathing, Airmatter, Soundform.

 In 1967, Keith Albarn & Partners.
 Ltd was established to design and produce "modular structures and multi-media environments for festivals, exhibitions or private clients who want anything from weather-proof golf course shelters to a children's playhouse".
 In 1968, they contributed to the exhibition Cybernetic Serendipity at the ICA that was curated by Jasia Reichardt.
 Also in 1968, Ekistikit was launched at Margate's Dreamland Amusement Park in Kent via Spectrum, the first 'psychedelic' Fun Palace which had 20 different chambers where the participants were able to explore and stimulate their senses by awakening each room.
 The second Fun Palace was called Fifth Dimension and was presented at Girvan on the West coast of Scotland, and featured on Tomorrow's World and in their 1970 annual.
 Keith's Ekistikit system was flexible and was also used as furniture for the style-conscious of the seventies as well as for children's playgrounds.
-In 2002 a version of Ekistikit was presented as an exhibition by Unit with Jim Birdsell at the Spiral Gallery in Japan.
+In 2002, a version of Ekistikit was presented as an exhibition by Unit with Jim Birdsell at the Spiral Gallery in Japan.

 In the sixties, Keith Albarn was involved in presenting 'happenings', was a guest on Late Night Line-Up and briefly managed the band Soft Machine after travelling with them to the Côte d'Azur where his flat-pack Fun Palace was used as a gig venue.

 Albarn began researching pattern in the 1970s after he formed Vertex, a group made up of Keith Albarn, Jenny Miall-Smith, Stanford Steele, and Dinah Walker, that worked on the research, design and construction for the first 'World of Islam festival' at the ICA in 1974 that later on became Islamathematica when displayed in Rotterdam.
 Vertex also worked on the exhibition "Illusion in Art and Science" that was shown at the ICA in 1976 and in New York in 1977 and which led to the book Illusion in Nature and Art by R. L. Gregory and E. H. Gombrich.
 He was co-author of The Language of Pattern in 1974 and Diagram: The Instrument of Thought in 1977.

-From 1977–1981, he was course leader of fine art at North East London Polytechnic.
+From 1977 to 1981, he was course leader of fine art at North East London Polytechnic.
 From 1981 to 1997 he was the head of the Colchester School of Art, opened in 1885, which is based in the Colchester Institute.
-Whilst in Colchester he helped set up Cuckoo Farm Studios and formed CADVAT (Colchester and District Visual Arts Forum) that later led to the development of firstsite.
+Whilst in Colchester, he helped set up Cuckoo Farm Studios and formed CADVAT (Colchester and District Visual Arts Forum) that later led to the development of Firstsite.